bakwc/PySyncObj/README.md

 And thats all!
 Now you can call `incCounter` on `serverA`, and check counter value on `serverB` - they will be synchronized.

 ## Batteries
 If you just need some distributed data structures - try built-in "batteries".
-Here is a few examples:
+Few examples:
 ### Counter & Dict
 ```python
 from syncobj import SyncObj